rabbitmq/rabbitmq-website/site/configure.md

   <tr>
     <td><code>mirroring_sync_batch_size</code></td>
     <td>
-      Batch size of messages to synchronise between queue mirrors See <a href="/ha.html#batch-sync" target="_blank">Batch Synchronization</a>
+      Batch size used to transfer messages to an unsynchronised replica (queue mirror).
+      See <a href="/ha.html#batch-sync">documentation on eager batch synchronization</a>.
       <p>
         Default:
 <pre class="lang-ini">